Sustainable Investing

 Reasons for Engaging

-• Promote best practices and industry standards for sustainability.
+Discuss sustainability-related best practices and industry standards.

 Proxy Voting

-With a range of inputs, including ISS proxy recommendations, the Sustainable Research team analyzes on a case-by-case basis the financial materiality and potential risks or economic impact of the ESG issues underpinning proxy proposals.
+With a range of inputs, including ISS proxy recommendations, the Sustainable Research team analyzes on a case-by-case basis the financial materiality and potential risks or economic impact of the sustainability issues underpinning proxy proposals.

 Based on this assessment, the Sustainable Research team makes voting recommendations to portfolio managers.
 Portfolio managers have the authority for final voting decisions.

-The Sustainable Research team will generally recommend support for well-targeted ESG proposals if it believes that there is a material linkage between a proposal, its economic impact, and its potential to maximize long-term shareholder value.
+The Sustainable Research team will generally recommend support for well-targeted sustainability proposals if it believes that there is a material linkage between a proposal, its economic impact, and its potential to maximize long-term shareholder value.

 Innovation Drives our Sustainable Investment Solutions